mzrimsek/server-config/README.md

 ### Using Docker Compose

-* Configuration: Mount the `traefik.yml` file as a volume to `/traefik.yml`.
-Organizing these configuration files into a folder is recommended but not necessary.

-* TLS: Must have a directory to host Let's Encrypt certificate information, mounted as a volume to `/letsencrypt`.
-In the `traefik.yml` file, `acme.json` is specified as the file to be created in this directory to contain all certification information.

 * Environment variables: A `.env` file is required with the necessary environment variables filled in for the `start_stack.sh` script to operate correctly.

 ### Using Kubernetes